 Sime Darby's Occupational Safety and Health (OSH) Policy provide guidance for all OSH related matters.
 This policy communicated to all employees onsite during quarterly safety meeting and morning briefing.
+DOSH visit regularly to monitor the safety at the mill.
+Last visit was on 12 September 2012.

 The annual review of the HIRARC was carried out by safety officer onsite and compliance officers.
-Last review was done on 7 February 2012.
+Last review was done on 25 January 2012.
 Mill and estate have individual training program to address the entire safety requirement and work procedures for each category of work and work station.
 Safety awareness is ongoing all the time through morning briefing which includes safety at work and records are maintained.
 CHRA was done covering all the operation by assessor approved by DOSH (JKKP HIE 127/171-2 (124).